 Collectability of trade and other receivables is reviewed on an ongoing basis.
 Debts, which are known to be uncollectable, are written off.
 A provision for doubtful debts is established when there is objective evidence that the company will not be able to collect all amounts due according to the original terms of receivables.
+The amount of the provision is the difference between the assets carrying amount and the present value of estimated cash flows, discounted at the effective interest rate.
 The amount of the provision is recognised on profit or loss.